-Cats will sometimes eat strings, rubber bands, towels, or other objects, which may result in a variety of problems for both you and your pet.
-Not only can your possessions be destroyed or damaged, but these objects can produce life-threatening blockages in your pet's intestines.
+Dogs will sometimes eat socks, rocks, or other objects, which may result in a variety of problems for both you and your pet.
+Not only can your possessions be destroyed or damaged, but these items can produce life-threatening blockages in your pet's intestines.
 Eating non-food items is called pica.
 A specific type of pica is stool eating (either their own or that of another animal) and, while not necessarily dangerous to the animal, is probably unacceptable to you.
 Stool-eating is called coprophagy.

 The causes of pica and coprophagy are not known.
 Many ideas have been proposed by various experts, but none have been proven or disproven.
 Such behaviors may sometimes be attention-getting behaviors.
 If engaging in one of these behaviors results in some type of social interaction between the animal and his owner (even a verbal scolding) then the behavior may be reinforced and occur more frequently.
 These behaviors may be attempts to obtain a necessary nutrient lacking in the diet, although no nutritional studies have ever substantiated this idea.
 They may stem from frustration or anxiety.
-It is also possible the behaviors began as play, as the animal investigates and chews on the objects, then subsequently they began to eat or ingest them.
+It is also possible the behaviors began as play, as the animal investigates and chews on the objects, and then subsequently began to eat or ingest them.

 It has been suggested that coprophagy is carried over from the normal parental behavior of ingesting the waste of young offspring.
 Some experts believe coprophagy occurs more often in animals that live in relatively barren environments, are frequently confined to small areas and/or receive limited attention from their owners.
-Coprophagy is rarely seen in cats but can occur.
+Coprophagy is fairly common in dogs, and is seen more often in dogs that tend to be highly food-motivated.
+It's also possible that dogs learn this behavior from other dogs.